laravel/docs/events.md

     }

     /**
-     * Get the number of seconds the queued listener should be delayed.
+     * Get the number of seconds before the job should be processed.
      */
     public function withDelay(SendShipmentNotification $event): int
     {